ja-guzzle/docs/docs/how_to_guides/ingest_data/pipeline.md

 <img width="1000" src="/img/docs/how-to-guides/pipeline/pipeline_parameters.png" />

 ## Dependency graph (lineage)
-With the help of dependancy graph, we can see ordered flow of pipeline from start to end
+With the help of dependency graph, we can see ordered flow of pipeline from start to end

 <img width="1000" src="/img/docs/how-to-guides/pipeline/pipeline_2.png" />

 ## Pipeline UI Features
-- We can define list of activites in pipeline.
+- We can define list of Activities in pipeline.
 Guzzle support interactive UI feature that we can use to create pipeline.
 - Guzzle supports drag and drop to arrange activities inside the pipeline.
 - Guzzle allows easy way to pass parameter to individual activities.